 The Food Project’s Lincoln farm is currently operated on 31 acres of conservation land approximately 15 miles outside of Boston, in the town of Lincoln, Mass.
 Twenty-seven acres of this land are available for vegetable production and the remaining four acres include a composting area, greenhouse, tractor storage area, irrigation pond, and our CSA distribution area.
-The food grown at this site supports TFP’s Lincoln on-farm CSA, metro Boston box share CSAs, Farm-to-Family subsidized CSAs, the Dudley Town Common farmers' market, and several local hunger relief organizations.
+The food grown at this site supports The Food Project’s Lincoln on-farm CSA, Metro Boston Box Share CSAs, Farm to Family subsidized CSAs, the Dudley Town Common farmers' market, and several local hunger relief organizations.
 Operation of this site is made possible through a continuing partnership with the Town of Lincoln's Conservation Commission and resident support.
 The Food Project has been farming in Lincoln since 1992 and working at this plot of land, known as Baker Bridge Fields, since 1998.

 The Food Project began growing in Beverly, Mass. in 2006.
-TFP currently grows food on two plots of land in Beverly: two acres at Long Hill Farm and five acres at Moraine Farm.
-Both of these farms are made up of historic conservation land owned and managed by The Trustees of Reservations.
-The food grown at these sites support TFP’s Beverly and Lynn CSAs, the Lynn Central Square farmers’ market, and several local hunger relief organizations.
+The Food Project currently grows food on one plot of land in Beverly: two acres at Long Hill Farm, which is historic conservation land owned and managed by The Trustees of Reservations.
+The food grown at this site support The Food Project’s Beverly and Lynn CSAs, the Lynn Central Square Farmers Market, and several local hunger relief organizations.

 In 2009, The Food Project partnered with the Glen Urquhart School to use half of their newly renovated, 7,000-square-foot greenhouse.
 The Food Project grows seedlings for our North Shore farms and community programs in the greenhouse and provides service-learning opportunities for students from the Glen Urquhart School.